Baked beans: Recipes and use as food

 While many recipes are commonly stewed, traditionally dried beans were soaked overnight, simmered until tender (parboiled), and then slow-baked in a ceramic or cast-iron beanpot.
 Originally baked beans were sweetened with maple syrup by Native Americans, a tradition some recipes still follow, but some English colonists modified the sweetening agent to brown sugar beginning in the 17th century.
 In the 18th century the convention of using American made molasses as a sweetening agent became increasingly used in order to avoid British taxes on sugar.
 The molasses style of baked beans has become closely associated with the city of Boston and is often referred to as Boston baked beans.

-Today in the New England region, baked beans are flavored either with maple syrup (Northern New England), or with molasses (Boston), and are traditionally cooked with salt pork in a beanpot in a brick oven for six to eight hours.
+Today in the New England region, baked beans are flavored either with maple syrup (Northern New England), or with molasses (Boston), and are traditionally cooked with salt pork in a beanpot in a masonry oven for six to eight hours.
 In the absence of a brick oven, the beans were cooked in a beanpot nestled in a bed of embers placed near the outer edges of a hearth, about a foot away from the fire.
-Today, baked beans can be made in a slow cooker or in a modern oven using a traditional beanpot, Dutch oven, or casserole dish.
+Today, baked beans can be made in a slow cooker or in a modern oven using a traditional beanpot, casserole dish or Dutch oven.
 Regardless of cooking method, the results of the dish, commonly described as having a savory-sweet flavor and a brownish- or reddish-tinted white bean, are the same.

 While initially a New England regional cuisine, baked beans have become a common item in many countries, and are now a staple item served at barbecues and picnics.
 They are easily prepared and consumed, and can be served hot or cold directly from the can, making them handy for outdoor eating.

 Nutrition

 Canned baked beans (plain or vegetarian) are 72% water, 21% carbohydrates, 5% protein, and contain negligible fat (table).
 In a reference amount of 100 g, baked beans supply 393 kJ of food energy and 4 g of dietary fiber.
-They are a rich source (21% of the Daily Value, DV) of zinc and a moderate source of copper and sodium, with no other micronutrients in significant content (table).
+They are a rich source (21% of the Reference Daily Intake) of zinc and a moderate source of copper and sodium, with no other micronutrients in significant content (table).

 In 2002 in the UK, manufacturers of canned baked beans were allowed to advertise the product as contributing to the recommended daily consumption of five to six vegetables per person.
 This concession was criticised by heart specialists, who pointed to the high levels of sugar and salt in the product.
 Some manufacturers produce a "healthy" version of the product with reduced levels of sugar and salt.